TheThingsNetwork/docs/_content/lorawan/address-space.md

 ## Applications

 Applications in LoRaWAN and The Things Network have a 64 bit unique identifier (`AppEUI`).
-When you run the `ttnctl applications create` command, The Things Network's account server allocates an `AppEUI` from our MAC address block.
-This means that every `AppEUI` starts with `70B3D57ED`.
+When you create an application, The Things Network's account server allocates an `AppEUI` from the address block of The Things Network Foundation.
+This means that every application has at least an `AppEUI` that starts with `70B3D57ED`.
+If you have your own `AppEUI`s, you can also add those to your application.

 ## Gateways

-Although the `packet forwarder` configuration file suggests that one can just choose an EUI for the gateway, these also have a unique MAC address, which should also be used for identifying with The Things Network.
+Gateways are manufactured with an embedded EUI, which can then be used to register the gateway on The Things Network.
+Although the configuration files of some gateways suggest that you can just choose an EUI for the gateway, this is **not true**.
+If your gateway did not come with an embedded EUI, you can use another EUI that you own, or configure an `AppEUI` that is registered to your account.
+You may also use an MQTT-based forwarder, which only needs a `GatewayID` (that you can choose yourself) instead of a `GatewayEUI`.